pxslip/db-studio/docs/app/data-model/relationships.md

   the item from the related collection.
 So in our example above, an Item Page in `cities` will enable access to the related country from the `countries` table.

-However, in the Directus Data Studio, an M2O field does not automatically provide access to the parent collection's items within the related collection.
+However, in the DB Studio Data Studio, an M2O field does not automatically provide access to the parent collection's items within the related collection.
 In our example, this means that when you open an Item Page in `countries`, you will not see related cities.